LIVE VIDEO DISPLAY

-In the upper left of the live image is the date and time overlay, this is in the format YYYY/MM/DD and should be very close to your iPhone time (it is set automatically).
+In the upper left of the live image is the date and time overlay, this is in the format YYYY/MM/DD and should be very close to your iPhone/iPod/iPad time (it is set automatically).

 In the upper right of the the live video stream is the Monitor Status Indicator.
 If this is green and showing 3-4 bars then motion monitoring is active and working well.
 If this turns yellow, or is off, motion monitoring is disabled.
 Information on how to address this is on the troubleshooting page.

-To the right is the motion and alert meters and status indicator.
+To the right are the motion and alert meters, the alarm status indicator, and mic button.

 The green bar on the right above the camera icon is the motion activity meter.
 The height of the green bar indicates the current amount of motion.
 The pointer on the bar indicates the motion threshold.
 Anytime the green motion meter is above the motion threshold the alert meter slowly rises.
 When the motion meter is below the motion threshold pointer, the alert meter drops, first slowly then more rapidly the longer the motion meter remains below its threshold.